munchy-bytes/FreeDevCertifications/Contributing.md

 # Contributing

 We welcome contributions from the community!
-If you'd like to submit a new professional certification exams **provided by tech companies**, please make a pull request directly and we'll review it.
+If you'd like to submit a new professional certification exam **provided by TECH companies**, please make a pull request directly and we'll review it.

 If you'd like to suggest a change to the data or the way it's organized here, please one up an issue